Fx Copy

 How to calculate Freezing Point of Solvent given Cryoscopic Constant and Latent Heat of Fusion?

 With Cryoscopic Constant (kf) & Latent Heat of Fusion (Lfusion) we can find Freezing Point of Solvent given Cryoscopic Constant and Latent Heat of Fusion using the formula - Solvent Freezing Point = sqrt((Cryoscopic Constant*1000*Latent Heat of Fusion)/[R]).
-This formula also uses Universal gas constant and Square Root Function function(s).
+This formula also uses Universal gas constant and Square Root (sqrt) function(s).

 What are the other ways to Calculate Solvent Freezing Point?